 “Can we see it?”
 Said Professor P.

 “What?
 NO!
-I’m not showing you my ass,” I said slightly laughing with a slight bit of fear in my voice.
+I’m not showing you my ass,” I said slightly laughing to mask the fear in my voice.

-“We need to know if you have any marks from you visit,” said Trevor.
+“We need to know if you have any marks from your visit,” said Trevor.